Would You Marry Someone for Money?

-The first wife being the ‘Starter wife’.
+The first wife is the ‘Starter wife’.
 The workhorse wife who had the children and supported her husband before he made all his money and then dumped her to ‘trade up’.
-Hearing about trophy wives and starter wives in the media makes the more plainer of us women folk even more insecure… like we are somehow less because we weren’t genetically blessed.
+Hearing about trophy wives and starter wives in the media makes the plainer of us women folk even more insecure… like we are somehow less because we weren’t genetically blessed.

 But is it really such a big crime to look for someone financially stable?
 And is looking for that stability the same as marrying for money?
 I don’t think so.

 Personally, I would never marry someone that didn’t have a stable job and income, a drivers licence and reliable vehicle, and the ability to put deodorant on every morning.
 Does that make me a snob or just smart?